• Skip to primary navigation

 •

-Home » From Scratch » Healthy Homemade Potato Chips
+Home » From Scratch » Easy Homemade Potato Chips

-This easy healthy homemade potato chips recipe will have you crunchy delicious chips in no time!
-Cooked low and slow in coconut oil to lock in the flavor and nutrients, these are potato chips you can feel good eating!
+This easy homemade potato chips recipe will have you crunching on delicious chips in no time.
+Cooked low and slow to lock in the flavor and nutrients, these are potato chips you can feel good eating!
+Enjoy them at home or bring them to the next BBQ!

 I thought that was pretty funny since we eat these healthy homemade potato chips all the time!